connorskees/connorskees.github.io/content/merge-tree.md

 During normal operation, the merge-tree needs these tombstoned and split segments to properly function, but there _is_ a point in which this information becomes superfluous.
 Once all collaborating clients have seen a given insertion or deletion, we can safely remove a tombstoned segment or combine adjacent segments.

-This process of cleaning up, or garbage collecting, the merge-tree is called **zamboni**.
+This process of cleaning up — or "garbage collecting" — the merge-tree is called **zamboni**.
 In real life, Zambonis clean the top layer of ice on an ice rink.
-Merge-tree has a similar process here where it cleans up the top layer of its segments incrementally.
+Merge-tree has a similar process here where it cleans up the top (bottom?) layer of its segments incrementally.

 This leads us into two concepts: the **minimum sequence number** (minSeq) and the **collab(oration) window**.
 The minimum sequence number is how merge-tree is able to know that all clients have seen a given change and represents the minimum of the refSeq of all the participating clients.
 The collab window is defined in terms of the minSeq, and refers to all the ops that occurred between the minSeq and the current highest sequence number from the server.